 Justice Harlan Fiske Stone in a case upholding a federal law regulating "filled" milk inserted a footnote that marked a change in the Supreme Court's direction of giving more constitutional protection to individual rights, especially those of the First Amendment.
-(Photo of Justice Stone via Wikimedia Commons.)
+(Photo of Justice Stone via Library of Congress, public domain)

 It is arguably the most important footnote in U.S. constitutional law.

 In the 19th century, the Court emphasized the protection of property over individual rights